singh-man/books/crackingTheCoding/18_advancedTopics.md

 #588.
 16.8	Have  you  considered negative  numbers?
 Does  your  solution  work  for  values  like
 100,030,000?
 #589.
 17.15	When  you get  recursive  algorithms that  are  very inefficient try looking  for repeated subproblems.
 #590.
-17.19	Part 1: If you have to find the missing number in 0( 1) space and 0( N) time, then  you can do a only constant number of passes  through the array and  can store only a few
+17.19	Part 1: If you have to find the missing number in O( 1) space and O( N) time, then  you can do a only constant number of passes  through the array and  can store only a few
 		variables.
 #591.
 17.9	Look at the list of all values for 3•  *  Sb   *  7c, Observe that each value in the list will be
 		3*(some previous value).
 S*(some previous value), or ?*(some previous value).